jforman/pf-graphite/README.md

 The script itself is pflog_graphite_poller, running under the Python interpreter.

 Included is an rc.d script so script can be included in system startup, and controlled via /etc/rc.d/pflog_graphite_poller.

+Also included if pfcount_graphite_poller, which takes the output of `pfctl -s info` and sends that to Graphite via Carbon.

 ## Configuration